UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

             if offset != 152: # skip crossover near seam
                 design.add_full_crossover(helix=helix, helix2=helix+1, offset=offset, forward=helix%2==1)
 ```

+If you inspect carefully, you'll see that we are adding crossovers at offsets where nicks, i.e., 5'/3' ends of strands, do not exist already; the nicks are automatically created when calling `add_full_crossover`.
+This only works for `add_full_crossover`; the method `add_half_crossover` can only be given offsets corresponding to 5'/3' ends of strands.

 The design is now mostly complete: